iTwin/itwinjs-core/docs/bis/ec/kindofquantity.md

 ### Updating KindOfQuantity on ECProperty

-In some scenarios, you may need to remove or replace the KindOfQuantity assigned to an [ECProperty](./ec-property.md) within your iModel schema.
-Such modifications can help correct errors in the initial schema design.
+The KindOfQuantity assigned to a property can be switch to any other KindOfQuantity that has the same persistence unit.
+In some scenarios, you may need to remove or change the persistence unit of an [ECProperty](./ec-property.md) within your iModel schema.

 For detailed steps on how to update the KindOfQuantity on an [ECProperty](./ec-property.md), see our guide on [Updating KindOfQuantity on an ECProperty](update-koq-on-property.md).
 This guide provides comprehensive instructions for using the `AllowUnitChange` [Custom Attribute](./ec-custom-attributes.md) to modify KindOfQuantity effectively.